btccom/btcpool-ABANDONED/INSTALL.md

 * OS: `Ubuntu 14.04 LTS, 64 Bits`
 * OS: `Ubuntu 16.04 LTS, 64 Bits`

+**BTCPool has a known compatibility issue with 32-bit operating systems. https://github.com/btccom/btcpool/issues/38**

+If you want to run BTCPool on a 32-bit operating system, you must fix the problem first.
+Or, choose a 64-bit operating system.

 ## Build

 If you are the first time build btcpool, you could run `bash install/install_btcpool.sh` instead of exec these shell commands one by one.